kadario/repo-list/README.md

 # Repositories List

 This is test assignment application made with React, Typescript, Zustand, React router.
-Small React application that allows users to search for GitHub repositories and view some basic details about them.
+Small React application for different purposes

 _Make sure You are using node version > 20 (22 preferred)_